OpenDroneMap/docs/source/large.rst

 Data collection effort, full 3D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For best in class results with full 3D reconstruction and 5cm resolution, it is feasible to collect 1-2km\ :sup:`2`.
+For best in class results with full 3D reconstruction and 5cm resolution, it is feasible to collect 1-2km\ :sup:`2` per person, per day.
 This requires the following set of flights:

 * 60% overlap nadir flight
 * 70-80% overlap 45-degree gimbal angle cross grid